Yale-EEB723/finalproject/README.md

   - Using the Spine software, identified core genomes relating to 18 reference Salmonella complete genomes (along with plasmids if present), while also identifying their accessory genomic Elements
   - Used AGEnt software, identified accessory genomic elements of the two draft genome sequences, acting as surrogates for newly discovered Salmonella serovars that are in need of analysis
   - Used ClustAGE to align these accessory regions and create both alignments and graphical representations of absence or presence of annotated CDS between the serovars analyzed
+  - Produced phylogenetic relationship of serovars analyzed in reference to their accessory genomes
+    - Bray- Curtis distances calculated for each pairwise relationship
+    - Neighbor-joining tree generated depicting these relationships
   - Looked through data and identified regions that acted as positive controls that the process worked
     - Type III Secretion System Effectors for S. enterica were identified to be shared between all S. enterica serovars, while being absent from S. bongori, as expected
   - Identified potentially new regions that could aid in understanding of pathogenesis: